brunompa/brunompa/README.md

 # Hi there!

-I am a frontend engineer
+I am a front-end engineer aquiring knowledge to reach a full-stack baseline

 ## 🌐 Find me on